What happens at a hearing

 - A QCAT Hearing Support Officer (HSO) will announce the matter name (the names of the parties involved) and take your name.

-- Tell the HSO if you have any witnesses.
+- Please let the HSO know if you have any witnesses.
 Witnesses should sit outside until they are called to give evidence.

 - Tell the HSO if you have any special needs or if you require the use of electronic equipment to present evidence.